shenhuiying2017/azure-docs.es-es/articles/billing-usage-rate-card-overview.md

 <properties
-   pageTitle="Obtención de información sobre el consumo de recursos de Microsoft Azure | Microsoft Azure" description="Proporciona información general conceptual de las API de uso de facturación de Azure y de RateCard, que se utilizan para proporcionar información sobre el consumo de recursos y tendencias de Azure." services="" documentationCenter="" authors="BryanLa"
+   pageTitle="Gain insights into your Microsoft Azure resource consumption | Microsoft Azure" description="Provides a conceptual overview of the Azure Billing Usage and RateCard APIs, which are used to provide insights into Azure resource consumption and trends." services="" documentationCenter="" authors="BryanLa"